jgbillings/sustainable-tech-wellington/README.md

 passionate about protecting our environment and creating postive change.
 We believe that each of us has the power to make a difference and that together, we can create a world that is healthier and more equitable for all.

+## Objectives

+1. Increase awareness of climate change and its effects on our environment.
+2. Educate members on sustainable practices and how to reduce their carbon footprint.
+3. Promote and organize events that encourage members to take action to reduce their carbon emissions.
+4. Develop a network of members that can collaborate and share resources to further their efforts.
+6. Connect members with opportunities to volunteer in their communities on climate related initiatives.

+## Notes

+Good tech, bad tech.
+Technology solves many enivornment issues, while creating others.
+The Tech Sector is a community and we would like to gather together to socialise, share info, and represent ourselves at other climate action events